asrkr/The-Delta-Project/README.md

     - Average time lost in pitstops
   - Stored in a dedicated `f1_extra_features.csv` file and merged into the main dataset.

+- **Sprint Weekend Context (V1.7)**
+  - Sprint results extracted via **Ergast API** and stored in a dedicated dataset.
+  - Sprint data is treated as **context**, not as a prediction target.
+  - Sprint signals enrich race understanding without altering the core model logic:
+    - Explicit sprint-weekend flag
+    - Relative performance delta between Sprint grid and finish
+  - No impact on non-sprint weekends (hard separation).

 - **“Dual Brain” Architecture**
   1. **Qualifying Model**
      Predicts starting grid positions using: